United States Marine Corps Amphibious Reconnaissance Battalion: World War II-era

 Three days after the attack of Pearl Harbor on December 7, 1941, the Japanese occupied the Gilbert Islands, and built a seaplane base on Makin that provided a token defense of Tarawa.
 They left a small number of Japanese Coastwatchers on Apamama, along with a few other atolls, to observe Allied forces in the South Pacific.
 It was after Carlson's Raiders that attacked Makin in August 1942 when the Japanese began to fortify and reinforce Tarawa, the largest and most strategically important atoll of the Gilberts.
 General Holland Smith mordantly blamed the Carlson raid for the rapid Japanese buildup and allegiantly felt, even after his retirement, that instead of subjecting heavy Marine casualties during the horrific and bloody seizure, Tarawa should have been avoided.

 The joint amphibious force commander, Rear Admiral Richmond K. Turner, who was an effectual amphibious tactician, wrote a staunch dissertation over the mistakes during the Battle of Tarawa.
 Preeminent among the lessons scrutinized were that more and better aerial reconnaissance, more ships, landing crafts, amphibious tractors (or LVTs), and LCI Gunboats were needed.
 Three times the bombardment used at Tarawa in addition to increased pre-D-Day attacks by aircraft carriers, battleships, cruisers, and destroyers was extremely necessary.
 But above all, more use of submarine (periscope) reconnaissance was vital to pre-D-Day landings.

 Aerial photography, submarine periscope photography and hydrographic reconnaissance by recon Marines and Navy UDT teams became part of the array of intelligence assets that were worked into the operation plan for the invasion.
 At the time, periscope photography was still new.
 Only a few ship captains had made single shots of sinkings, but Admiral Turner and General Smith were in need of more detailed and definitively located photographs of the beaches arranged in precise panoramic sequence.
 These would show enemy machine-gun and anti-boat gun emplacements as well as the locations of topographic features.
 Aerial photographs would be used in conjunction to provide a detailed photo interpretation.

-Undoubtedly the most significant employment of reconnaissance in World War II occurred at Tinian.
-Far more important than the reputations which hung in the balance among the very top planners, were the thousands of lives undoubtedly saved as a direct result of reconnaissance efforts.
+The most significant employment of reconnaissance in World War II occurred at Tinian.
+Far more important than the reputations which hung in the balance among the very top planners, were the thousands of lives saved as a direct result of reconnaissance efforts.